jenishr0/Plantify/README.md

-# Household Plants Descriptor and Buyer
+Household Plants E-commerce App

-This application allows users to browse through a collection of household plants and select their preferred ones for purchase.
-It utilizes an API to fetch and display the plants' descriptions, prices, and images.

-To enhance user experience, the application also provides a way for users to create an account, store their personal details, and keep track of their purchases history.

-The application is built using Python and Flask framework, and utilizes IBMcloudDB as its database management system.

-To ensure scalability and efficient deployment, the application is containerized using Docker and deployed using Kubernetes.

-## API Endpoints

-The following are the API endpoints used in the application:

-1. `/api/plants` - Returns a list of all the plants in the collection.
-2. `/api/plants/{id}` - Returns details of a specific plant in the collection.
-3. `/api/users` - Returns a list of all the registered users.
-4. `/api/users/{id}` - Returns details of a specific user.
-5. `/api/orders` - Returns a list of all orders placed by users.
-6. `/api/orders/{id}` - Returns details of a specific order.
+This app is a household plants e-commerce platform that allows users to browse through plants available on the website and purchase them.
+It is built with Python and Flask and utilizes an external API to display plant descriptions and prices.
+Users can create an account to store their personal details and purchase history.
+The app is containerized with Docker and deployed using Kubernetes for efficient and scalable management.

+Table of Contents
+Installation
+Usage
+Technologies Used
+Contributing
+License
+Installation

+To use this app, you will need to have Docker and Kubernetes installed on your machine.
+Clone this repository and navigate to the root directory.

+To build the Docker image, run the following command:

+Bash
+docker build . -t <image-name>

+To deploy the app using Kubernetes, first apply the necessary Kubernetes configurations in the kubernetes directory:

+Bash
+kubectl apply -f kubernetes

+Once all the configurations have been applied successfully, the app should be up and running.

+Usage

+To use the app, navigate to the URL where it is deployed.
+You can browse through the different plants available and add them to your cart.
+Create an account to store your personal details and purchase history.
+Once you are ready to make a purchase, checkout and make the payment.

-## Technologies Used
+Technologies Used

-- Python
+Python
-- Flask
+Flask
-- IBMcloudDB
-- Docker
+Docker
-- Kubernetes
+Kubernetes
+External API
+Contributing

+If you would like to contribute to this app, please follow these steps:

+Fork this repository
+Create a new branch (git checkout -b feature/<feature-name>) Make your changes and commit them (git commit -m "Add feature") Push your changes to your forked repository (git push origin feature/<feature-name>) Open a pull request
+License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.